GNOME/cantarell-fonts/README.md

 The master file is `src/Cantarell.glyphs`.
 To contribute, you need to either:

 -	Use the proprietary and Mac-only Glyphs.app...
 -	...or generate UFOs from it by using `fontmake -g src/Cantarell.glyphs -o ufo`.
 You can then open the masters in `master_ufo` with any design app that supports it.
-Send the contribution to Nikolaus Waxweiler somehow so he can consider it using 1).
+Send the contribution to Nikolaus Waxweiler somehow so he can consider it.

 Acknowledgements
 ----------------